frickinfire/frickinfire/README.md

 - 0z, a private server for versions of ROBLOX from 2016-2017 (worked on with @ohoshk)
 - various OYC projects (which were all awful)
 - Novetus+, a multi-client ROBLOX revival modified to work with Novetus (worked on with samis2613, idkwhatnametoget, and nothot)
-- GabeNSteam, a Python-based steam server emulator for SteamPipe, the protocol used from 2013-present
 - Project Neptune, a Windows Server 2003 source modification aiming to recreate what could have been from the cancelled Microsoft Neptune